omarammura-dev/Personal-Portfolio/README.md

-# .:: THIS PROJECT IS UNDER DEVELOPMENT ::.
+# .:: MY PERSONAL PORTFOLIO ::.

-# create-svelte

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Personal portfolio website built with Svelte, SvelteKit, Tailwind
 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: